Search engines love fresh, relevant and authoritative content. Anything to bolster those objectives should help your SEO ranking.

 - Remove the dates from permalinks and hope Google doesn’t notice how old your posts are.

-- Edit for keyword optimization (please read considerations below first)
+- Edit, if desired. (please read considerations below first)

 The reasons to re-publish are quite obvious: a chance to optimize, re-do photos and media, and bring to the front of the blog again.
 However, just editing the post and clicking “Update” will not re-publish the post.
 It will update it, in exactly the same order as it already is.

 If your post is one year old and you update it, it will still be one year old.
-It will be in the archives from last year.
+It will be in the same location in the archives as it always was.
+This allows you to edit a post any time without it going to the front of the blog.

 Before you schedule all the post dates to TODAY, think about the weight of time.
 Some other metrics of SEO are longevity of the domain and authority of the website.
-The longer its been around equals more authority in Google’s eyes more often than not.
+The longer it has been around correlates to the authority that Google will give it.

 SEO View of Change

-One more thing – if your post is doing well, I would caution against changing anything too drastically.
-We don’t know all the factors that go into Google’s decision making process and if your post is on the first page, is it really worth the risk?
+One more thing – if your post is doing well, I would caution against making drastic changes.
+We don’t know all the factors that go into Google’s decision making process and if your post is on the first page, are the edits worth the risk of losing that top spot?

 SEO & Readers